 LivingUpp defines self-care as a preventive health strategy involving actions and behaviors that improve, restore, or maintain good health.
 By implementing a holistic self-care practice, you’ll spend less time and money on sick care and more time living your life.

 Here are some aptitudinal self-care examples to help you design a healthy lifestyle:

 Using your strengths on a daily basis can increase your overall level of happiness.
 In Flow, author Mihaly Csikszentmihalyi describes this as a “state in which people are so involved in an activity that nothing else seems to matter; the experience itself is so enjoyable that people will do it even at great cost.”

+In a state of flow, work feels more like play.
+And that’s when you know you’re aligned with your purpose.
 If your current role doesn’t offer opportunities to use your strengths, consider seeking out projects that do.
 It might just open doors for promotions or new career paths.

 We all have the same number of minutes in each day, but how we choose to manage that time determines our success.
 Examine your daily routines closely to identify time drains.
 If you hear yourself saying “I can’t” or “I don’t have time” a lot, be honest: How much time do you spend scrolling through social media or watching TV?

 Using your time effectively and efficiently can be the difference between achieving your goals and wishing your life was different.

 - Setting healthy boundaries around work/family time

 When we’re focused and passionate, it’s easy to overdo it.
 Entrepreneurs are notorious for overfunctioning, but there are plenty of other professions and personality types that are prone to regularly stretching themselves beyond their capacity as well.

 Know the signs that you’re overcommitted or overscheduled.
 Do you feel anxious?
 Does the quality of your work decline?
 Are you short-tempered?